OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-32.md

 ## Genesis 32:24

-Jacob was left alone, and a man wrestled with him until daybreak.
+Jacob found himself alone, and a man engaged in a struggle with him until daybreak.

 ## Genesis 32:25